Homeowners Associations

 LACEY NEIGHBORHOOD MATCHING GRANT PROGRAM

 The Lacey City Council wishes to encourage neighborhood activities that foster community pride, expand community involvement, and beautify the city.
-To facilitate this initiative, the City Council implemented the Lacey Neighborhood Grant Program (LNGP) and has allocated $60,000 to this program, to improving our area neighborhoods.
+To facilitate this initiative, the City Council implemented the Lacey Neighborhood Grant Program (LNGP) and has allocated $60,000 to this program, to improve our area neighborhoods.
+The LNGP is now available to both formally recognized HOAs and informal neighborhoods in the Lacey city limits.

 • Neighborhood Beautification

-• Board Education & Organization Development
+• Board Education and Organizational Development

 • Compassion